marcklemp/vips/README.md

 # vips.el

-`vips.el` is a simple but powerful Emacs interface for OpenAI's GPT API, text-to-speech API, and DeepL's translation API.
+`vips.el` is a simple but powerful Emacs interface for
+- OpenAI's GPT and text-to-speech APIs
+- Locally hosted language model APIs using LM Studio or other APIs that behaves like OpenAI's API
+- DeepL's translation API.

 This tool allows you to leverage the capabilities of these APIs directly within your Emacs environment.

 ## Key Features

-- Work directly with OpenAI's LLM models, such as GPT-4 and GPT-4 Turbo, in Emacs.
+- Work directly with OpenAI's LLMs, such as GPT-4 and GPT-4 Turbo, in Emacs.
+- Do the same with locally hosted LLMs.
 - Directly interact with OpenAI's text-to-speech model, enabling the output to be played within Emacs (if your version supports it) or through your operating system's default player.
 - The synthesized speech can be saved as an mp3 file for future reference and use.
 - Customize parameters for OpenAI's API, including max tokens, temperature, top-p, frequency penalty, and presence penalty to fine-tune the output.